Development Image Build Context

 GitHub Workflows for Development Image

-The definition of these workflows are located at .github/workflows
+The definition of these workflows are located at .github/workflows in the repository.

 The Continuous Integration (CI) workflow is split into three parts.